Grey's Anatomy: Series synopsis

-Greys Anatomy follows the lives of surgical interns, residents, and attendings at the fictional Grey-Sloan Memorial Hospital (formerly Seattle Grace Hospital, Season 1–6, Seattle Grace Mercy West Hospital, Season 6–9, and then Grey-Sloan Memorial Hospital, Season 9–present), as the interns gradually develop into seasoned doctors through the mentoring of their residents, attendings, and chiefs of surgery.
-Each installment typically begins with a voice-over narrative from Meredith Grey or a season regular, foreshadowing the theme of the episode.
-Each season tends to represent the physicians' academic year, with each completed year qualifying the residents at a level higher in the surgical field.
-The season typically ends with a dramatic event such as a death or character departure.
-Most installments revolve around the doctors' everyday lives as surgeons, but the show also emphasizes their personal, as well as their professional, lives.
-The series often sets aside medical ethics concerns in order to foreground character development and relationships.
-While the physicians treat the illnesses of their patients, often through complex surgeries, they also display a competitive spirit and seek praise.
+Grey's Anatomy chronicles the lives of surgical interns, residents, and attendings at the fictional Grey Sloan Memorial Hospital (formerly Seattle Grace Hospital, Season 1–6; Seattle Grace Mercy West Hospital, Season 6–9; and then Grey Sloan Memorial Hospital, Season 9–present), as the interns progressively evolve into seasoned doctors under the guidance of their residents, attendings, and chiefs of surgery.
+Each episode usually opens with a voice-over narration from Meredith Grey or another season regular, often foreshadowing the episode's theme.
+Each season typically mirrors the physicians' academic year, with each completed year elevating the residents to a higher level in the surgical field.
+The season finale often culminates in a dramatic event, such as a character's death or departure.
+The series focuses on the doctors' professional lives as surgeons, but also gives significant attention to their personal lives.
+Character development and relationships frequently take precedence over medical ethics concerns.
+While the physicians perform intricate surgeries and treat their patients' illnesses, they also exhibit a competitive drive and seek recognition.